 Signal

-Multiple critical security updates issued for Linux Kernel, OpenSSL, and other key software
+Multiple critical security updates released for Linux kernel and key open source components

 Evidence first: scan the strongest sources, then decide whether to go deeper.